balena-io/debugging-masterclass/README.md

 #### 1.2 Access Restrictions

 There are limits on what a support agent may do with a device they have been granted access to.
-This includes the alteration of variables and configurations (both fleet and device).
+This includes the alteration of variables and configurations (both fleet and device), the ability to reboot the device, apply balenaOS upgrades, pin releases, etc. This is not a comprehensive list and may be subject to further changes.

 Whilst this sounds like a limitation, it ensures that a device being investigated for an issue cannot be unnecessarily altered or modified.
 Support